miklevin/MikeLev.in/index.md

 <td class="hptd"><b><a href="/levinux/">A Micro Linux For Your
 Education</a></b><br />Forget arguing Desktops!
 Resisting obsolescence comes from knowing the command-line, shell, terminal, whatever you want to call it.
-So, dispel the fear with Levinux, the Gom Jabbar (Dune pain-box) of Linux.</td>
+So, dispel the fear with Levinux, the Gom Jabbar (Dune pain-box) of Linux.
+20 MB and no install!</td>

 <td style="background: black;">&nbsp;</td>

 <td class="hptd"><b><a href="/pipulate/">Pipulate Free & Open Source
-SEO</a></b><br />A collection of ready-to-run Jupyter Notebooks on your Windows PC, covering all the most necessary tasks that an SEO should be able to perform directly from Python for free.
-And learn Linux.
-Free yourself.</td>
+SEO</a></b><br />A project that's undergoing major revision (again) in light of the radical changes taking place in our world as a result of AI.
+So stay tuned as I figure out the best Python tricks to fill your basic next generation SEO AI toolbox.</td>

 </tr>
 </table>